It’s taken long enough but finally, I think I’ve cracked the business of lighting my Hampshire Heater.

 - Carefully pour the dessert-spoonful of ash onto the top of the wick.

 - Equally carefully, pour a capful of methylated spirit onto the ash on the top of the wick.
 The reason for doing this is because I found that the wick itself does not absorb all the meths and the excess runs down into the tray which can cause a disconcerting blaze – and even blow out the wick.
 The ash on the top of the wick absorbs all the meths and keeps the flame where it should be.
-(The manufacturer now recommends barbecue lighting gel instead of meths – it stays put).
+(The manufacturer now recommends barbecue lighting gel instead of meths – it stays put but it smells awful).

 - Replace the top of the heater.
 Open the vent and light the top of the wick.
 Replace the ash-tray.

 - Do not add more fuel until the heater is well alight.
 Adjust the vent – a quarter turn is enough to keep it burning.